Why are children born? Sex education will be strengthened in Latvian schools

 You can’t argue that in the second half of the 1980s, your author had to teach this in lessons called “Ethics and Psychology of Family Life.”
 We somehow elegantly avoided, let’s say, technical issues back then…

 Sexual education was not actually invented by the Ministry of Education and Science of Latvia – this is a rather ancient phenomenon.
-Exactly 125 years ago, the Viennese magazine Die neue Zeit published an article by Emma Eckstein, a patient and student of the great Freud, about how Austrian children learn adult life by spying and eavesdropping on their parents.
+Exactly 125 years ago, the Viennese magazine Die neue Zeit published an article by Emma Eckstein, a patient and student of the great Freud, regarding how Austrian children learn adult life by spying and eavesdropping on their parents.

 Since then, science and technology have made great strides forward, and now the boundaries of sexual education are not limited – the mobile Internet has come to everyone.
 And therefore, one of the topics that will be taught to teachers (and subsequently to students) will be the safety of behavior on the Internet.
 After all, who can you run into there…